naofireblade/homebridge-neato/README.md

 ## Tested robots

-- BotVac Connected (Firmware 2.2.0)
+- BotVac Connected
 - BotVac D3 Connected
+- BotVac D4 Connected
-- BotVac D5 Connected (Firmware 4.0.0, 4.3.0)
+- BotVac D5 Connected
+- BotVac D6 Connected
 - BotVac D7 Connected

-The plugin should work with D4 and D6 as well.
-If you have connected neato robot, please [tell me](https://github.com/naofireblade/homebridge-neato/issues) about your experience with this plugin.

 ## Contributors
 Many thanks go to
 - [ghulands](https://github.com/ghulands) for finding and fixing a bug when no robot is associated with the neato account
 - [Berkay](https://github.com/btutal) for adding the schema file to use the plugin with homebridge-config-ui-x
 - [Antoine de Maleprade](https://github.com/az0uz) for adding the zone cleaning feature
-- [DJay](https://github.com/DJay-X) for testing new beta versions
+- [DJay](https://github.com/DJay-X) for testing out new beta versions